sosy-lab/java-smt/doc/Example-Ivy-Project/README.md

 This is an example application for using JavaSMT with Ant/Ivy.
-The example application prints a table of the available SMT solvers, along with their version number.
+The example application prints a table of the available SMT solvers, along with their version number and supported features.

-The project supports the following build steps:
+The project supports the following build targets:

 - `resolve` retrieve dependencies with Ivy
 - `compile` compile the project
+- `test` run the tests
 - `package` build a .jar
 - `run` run the program
 - `clean` clean the project